algebrabender/AespaGameProject/README.md

 ###
 ### Give a suggestion
 If you came across this project and have tip/suggestion/advice feel free to contact me!
-I am also looking for someone to make characters once project has be worked on a bit more.

-> All fonts, images and audios used in project belong to their respected owners.
+> All fonts, images, videos and audios used in project belong to their respected owners.